Someone is trying to 'destroy my career' says Pauw

 Pauw's contract with the Republic expires after the World Cup future and her future remains unclear.

-Two weeks ago the 60-year-old indicated that talks were ongoing with the Football Association of Ireland (FAI) about a new deal.
+Two weeks ago the 60-year-old indicated talks were ongoing with the Football Association of Ireland (FAI) about a new deal.

 When asked on Wednesday if things had progressed, Pauw said: "That is something you need to ask the FAI.
 I have said what I had to say about it.